flexera-public/flexera-plugins/azure/rs_azure_sql/README.md

 Please review [sql_test_cat.rb](./sql_test_cat.rb) for a basic example implementation.

 ## Known Issues / Limitations
-- Currently only supports CRUD and instance register/deregister functions.

 ## Getting Help
 Support for this plugin will be provided though GitHub Issues and the RightScale public slack channel #plugins.